Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Main Results: Dynamic Pricing Algorithm

-We also establish a lower bound of asymptotic regret for any possible pricing policies: \begin{theorem} There exists a set of demand functions $\Gamma$ parameterized by a single parameter satisfying Assumption A and B with certain coefficients, such that for any admissible pricing policy $\pi$, for all $n\ge 1$

-for some constant $C$ that only depends on the coefficients in $\Gamma$, $x$ and $T$. \end{theorem}
+for some constant $C$ that only depends on the coefficients in $\Gamma$, $x$ and $T$. \end{corollary}

-Theorems \ref{th:maintheorem} and \ref{th:maintheorem2} together provide a clear answer to the magnitude of regret the best pricing policy can achieve, under both parametric and non-parametric setting.

-Now we describe our algorithm.
-As we mentioned in Subsection \ref{main result:structural insights}, we aim to learn $p^D$ through an iterative price experimentation.
+Now we describe our dynamic pricing algorithm.
+As alluded in Section \ref{main result:structural insights}, we aim to learn $p^D$ through price experimentations.
 Specifically, our algorithm will be able to distinguish whether ``$p^u$'' or ``$p^c$'' is optimal.
-Meanwhile we keep shrinking an interval containing the optimal price until a certain accuracy is achieved.
+Meanwhile we keep a shrinking interval containing the optimal price with high probability until a certain accuracy is achieved.

-Now we present our dynamic pricing algorithm.
-Explanations and illustration of the algorithm will follow right after.

 \hrulefill\\

 {\bf Algorithm DPA (Dynamic Pricing Algorithm) :\\}

 { \bf Step 1.
 Initialization:}